Mercandj/presentation/mwm-3-kotlin-1/presentation/PITCHME.md

 }
 ```

-`open` keyword requires to be able to extend from class/method.
+`open` keyword is required to be able to extend from class/method.

 <br/>
-`override` language keyword required to override a method.
+`override` language keyword is required to override a method.

 ---